-Dr. Karl Muench is a genetics specialist in Miami, FL.
-Dr. Muench accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Mustafa Tekin's area of specialization is genetics.
+Dr. Tekin takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.

 - Inborn metabolic disorders, which are a specific type of single gene disorder that results in abnormalities in the way the body chemically processes proteins, carbohydrates or fats.
 Some examples are Urea Cycle Disorder (where ammonia builds up in the body) and Gaucher’s Disease (where fatty substances build up in cells and organs).

 - Chromosomal disorders, where gene-carrying chromosomes do not pair up correctly or are missing.
 Some examples are Klinefelter Syndrome, a sex-chromosome disorder, and Down Syndrome.